mkster/mkster.github.io/_posts/2015-05-17-creating-a-gun-in-less-than-10-minutes.markdown

 ---
 layout:     post
-title:      "How to Make Your First Gun in less then 10 Minutes"
+title:      "How to Make Your First Gun in less than 10 Minutes"
 subtitle:   "A Quick Introduction to Modding Planetoid Pioneers for Beginners"
 date:       2015-05-20 12:00:00
 author:     "Max"